 The REINDEX command rebuilds one or more indices, replacing the previous version of the index.
 REINDEX can be used in many scenarios, including the following (from Postgres documentation):

 - An index has become corrupted, and no longer contains valid data.
 Although in theory, this should never happen, in practice indexes can become corrupted due to software bugs or hardware failures.
 REINDEX provides a recovery method.

 An index has become "bloated", that is it contains many empty or nearly-empty pages.
 This can occur with B-tree indexes in PostgreSQL under certain uncommon access patterns.
 REINDEX provides a way to reduce the space consumption of the index by writing a new version of the index without the dead pages.

-You have altered a storage parameter (such as fillfactor) for an index, and wish to ensure that the change has taken full effect.
+A storage parameter (such as fillfactor) has been changed for an index, and needs ensure that the change has taken full effect.

 An index build with the CONCURRENTLY option failed, leaving an "invalid" index.
 Such indexes are useless but it can be convenient to use REINDEX to rebuild them.
 Note that REINDEX will not perform a concurrent build.
-To build the index without interfering with production you should drop the index and reissue the CREATE INDEX CONCURRENTLY command.
+To build the index without interfering with production it is necessary to drop the index and reissue the CREATE INDEX CONCURRENTLY command.

 Any of these can be forced by adding the keyword